 - Staff will have had comprehensive training prior to opening to ensure they operate in the safest way possible.

-- Our seating areas will be closed, to reduce social contact.
+- Our indoor seating areas will be closed, to reduce risk.

 - Till and collection points will be screened.